nvk0015/TFLIte-DeviceBasedDevices/README.md

 # ios_apps
 Similar to mobiles running on Andoid os, the TF models can be deployed to interpret on ios platform.
 The steps involved are same, train a custom TF model, convert them to TFlite format after post training quantizations and interpret on ios devices using Swift programming language.
+Visit this link for detailed description: https://www.tensorflow.org/lite/guide/inference#ios_platform

 Tips:
 1. To deploy model in ios for offline users add the model as part of app bundle
 2. The images in ios memory are in CVPixel buffer format, remove the alpha channel, resize and pass the image to TFLite interpreter.